snipsco/play-mongo-bson/README.md

 build.sbt
 ---------

 Import play-mongo-bson in your project.
-Only Scala 2.12 is supported.
+Only Scala 2.12 and 2.13 is supported.

 You will need to provide also Scala mongo driver.